 • Empathy: Allah has distributed His blessings among Hs creations according to His hikmah.
 When we stop complaining and be thankful for the good things in life, we tend to develop an empathy towards our fellow humans who lack these blessings.

 • Better personal relationships and a healthier society: A habit of thankfulness helps us appreciate the good things that others do for us.
-We acknowledge them and try to return the favours, consequently developing healthy relationships and a peaceful society.
-Those who do not realize their blessings and the favours others do for them, turn bitter.
+We acknowledge them and try to return the favors, consequently developing healthy relationships and a peaceful society.
+Those who do not realize their blessings and the favors others do for them, turn bitter.
 Their relationships, as a result, are not as healthy.

 Messenger of Allah (P.B.U.H) said: “Whoever is not grateful to the people, he is not grateful to Allah.”
 (Tirmidhi)